 Lack of Sufficient Funding for Publicly-Assisted Housing - The lack of sufficient federal funding and LIHTC are the most substantial barriers for developing affordable housing.
 In general, the City continually receives less CDBG and HOME program funding.
-For PY22 the City received \$6,727,557 or 36% in CDBG funds of what it received in 1975 and only \$1,02,041 or 85% in HOME funds received in 2000.
 It is expected this trend will continue or remain steady; a similar trend is likely for LIHTCs.

-Zoning Code - City amended its zoning code to increase housing density on high-use transportation corridors to increase housing development; the City's Zoning Code does not impose conditional use permits for supportive housing which is classified as apartments; and increasingly allows for rezoning to increase building heights; requirements for parkland dedication was reduced for affordable housing developments; Accessory Dwelling Units (ADU) are now allowed throughout the city and the City is working with a non-profit developer to build 5 affordable single family units that include an ADU; the Sustainable Building Regulations Ordinance established sustainable building regulations for buildings owned, operated or funded by the City ensuring energy efficiency and sustainability and thus lower costs for building owners and ultimately tenants; changed definition of Family to Household and from 4 unrelated adults and their children to 6 unrelated adults and their children.
+Zoning Code - On October 18, 2023, the Saint Paul City Council approved landmark changes in the zoning code to expand housing opportunities in the city.
+The comprehensive updates to the zoning code approved by the City Council provide for greater housing density, accessibility, and affordability incentives while nurturing a diverse and sustainable community.
+The new zoning amendments will now allow neighborhood-scale housing, such as duplexes, triplexes, fourplexes, accessory dwelling units (ADUs), townhomes, and cluster developments, to be built in every part of the city.
+The City is working with a non-profit developer to build 5 affordable single family units that include an ADU; the Sustainable Building Regulations Ordinance established sustainable building regulations for buildings owned, operated or funded by the City ensuring energy efficiency and sustainability and thus lower costs for building owners and ultimately tenants; changed definition of Family to Household and from 4 unrelated adults and their children to 6 unrelated adults and their children.